-- Be currently enrolled in an undergraduate program at an accredited college/university
+Be currently enrolled as a full time undergraduate student at an accredited college/university

-- Be able to attend the full competition in Dallas, Sunday morning through Wednesday evening (Nov.
-11-14, 2018)
+Be able to attend the full competition at SC21

 Students from any undergraduate background are eligible, although some preference will be given to women, minorities, students from majors outside computer science, and students at the sophomore or junior level.

-Participation in all program activities is required.
 Students will be assigned to teams to ensure a balance of backgrounds, and an advisor will be assigned to each team.
-SIGHPC and SC18 will cover the costs of transportation, lodging, conference registration, and a meal allowance.
-All needed software will be provided.
+The costs of airfare, lodging, meals, and conference registration will be provided.

 Questions?
 Check out the FAQs for more information.
 Follow C4C on Twitter at #computing4change.